Importance Weighted Actor-Critic for Optimal Conservative Offline Reinforcement Learning: Actor-Critic Regularized by Average Bellman Error

 Finally, we introduce the importance weights $w(s,a)$ and change the squared Bellman regularizer to an importance-weighted average Bellman error to arrive at:

 where

-Maximization over $w$ in the importance-weighted average Bellman regularizer in \eqref{defn:regularizer_population_weighted_avg_bellman} ensures that the Bellman error is small when averaged over measure $\mu \cdot w$ for any $w \in \cW$, which turns out to be sufficient to control the suboptimality of the learned policy as the performance difference decomposition \Cref{lem:performance_diff_decomp} shows.\footnote{Such importance-weighted minimax formulations of Bellman error have been used in prior work on off-policy evaluation \cite{uehara2020minimax} and offline RL with all-policy coverage \cite{xie2020q}. }
+Maximization over $w$ in the importance-weighted average Bellman regularizer in \eqref{defn:regularizer_population_weighted_avg_bellman} ensures that the Bellman error is small when averaged over measure $\mu \cdot w$ for any $w \in \cW$, which turns out to be sufficient to control the suboptimality of the learned policy as the performance difference decomposition \Cref{lem:performance_diff_decomp} shows.~\footnote{Such importance-weighted minimax formulations of Bellman error have been used in prior work on off-policy evaluation~\citep{uehara2020minimax} and offline RL with all-policy coverage~\citep{xie2020q}. }

-\paragraph{Squared Bellman error v.s. importance-weighted average Bellman error.} Unlike our approach, ATAC uses squared Bellman error, wherein direct empirical approximation leads to overestimating the regularization term.\footnote{This is closely related to the infamous double-sampling issue; see Section 3.1 in \citet{chen2019information} for a detailed discussion.} To obtain an unbiased empirical estimator, \citet{cheng2022adversarially} uses the following empirical estimator which subtracts the overestimation.
-Yet, as we later see in \Cref{prop_suboptimality_ATAC}, even with this correction, the ATAC algorithm fails to achieve the optimal statistical rate of $1/\sqrt{N}$ in certain offline learning instances.
+\paragraph{Squared Bellman error v.s. importance-weighted average Bellman error.} Unlike our approach, the ATAC algorithm in \citet{cheng2022adversarially} uses squared Bellman error, wherein direct empirical approximation leads to overestimating the regularization term.\footnote{This is closely related to the infamous double-sampling issue; see Section 3.1 in \citet{chen2019information} for a detailed discussion.} To obtain an unbiased empirical estimator, \citet{cheng2022adversarially} uses $\E_\cD \left[(f(s,a)-r - \gamma f(s', \pi))^2\right] - \min_{g \in \cF} \E_\cD \left[(g(s,a)-r - \gamma f(s', \pi))^2\right]$ as the empirical estimator which subtracts the overestimation.
+Yet, as we later see in \Cref{prop_suboptimality_ATAC}, even with this correction, ATAC fails to achieve the optimal statistical rate of $1/\sqrt{N}$ in certain offline learning instances.
 In contrast, the importance-weighted average Bellman error in our algorithm is unbiased (as it involves no non-linearity).
 This makes our theoretical analysis much simpler and leads to achieving an optimal statistical rate of $1/\sqrt{N}$ as shown in \Cref{thm:main_thm}.